georgelioris/Markdown/Improving productivity in the terminal with pipes.md

     4    /home/user/code/Project2/src
     ...

->For lengthier ignore patters you can provide a *.ignore* file with the `--exclude-from="path/to/.ignore"` option.
+>For lengthier ignore patterns you can provide a *.ignore* file with the `--exclude-from="path/to/.ignore"` option.

 Since we only need the paths we need to format our data.